ethereum-pocr/whitepaper/whitepaper.md

 The blockchain, based on the Proof of Carbon Reduction consensus, as described above, has the potential of being usefull for many other use cases where sustainability is an important requirement.
 Also, the bond being issued will need to live its entire life onchain for 3 to 5 years which leads to the need to have the network last long enough.

-In the long run, it is probably not the role of banks to be running the blockchain infrastructure but more probably to be a user of such a shared infrastructure.
+In the long run, it is probably not the role of banks to be running the blockchain infrastructure but more probably to simply be users of such a shared infrastructure.

-Initially setup 2 banks, the network will have 4 nodes in the consensus.
+Initially setup with 2 banks, the network will have 4 nodes in the consensus.
 Being based on a proof of authority scheme, the first node will need to be hard coded in the genesis block then the other invited.
 The second one by the first one; the third one by the 2 first ones ( $1/2 + 1$ ); the 4th one by at least 2 ( $3/2 +1$ ) of the 3 nodes; and so on with a logic of node N+1 being accepted by at least $N/2+1$ nodes.

 Therefore a node willing to enter the consensus will need to make itself known to the community (see chapter 10) and get approved by at least half of the community.